How to Paint Over Oil Based Paint

 2) Use TSP to Clean the Area (optional)

 You want to apply the fresh paint on a clean, even surface.
-To properly clean the area, use a solution of one-fourth cup trisodium phosphate (TSP) and a gallon of water.
+To properly clean the area, use a solution of one-fourth cup of trisodium phosphate (TSP) and a gallon of water.

 Make sure you wear safety glasses and gloves when dealing with TSP because it’s a hazardous chemical.
 Use the mixture to clean all the dirt.
 Then let dry.